PC-Admin/provision-servers/README.md

 # Ansible Provision Servers

-This playbook configures 1 to N servers using either DigitalOcean or a Proxmox cluster, it also adds/removes the DNS records for each server automatically using CloudFlare.
+This playbook configures 1 to N servers using either DigitalOcean or Proxmox, it can also adds/remove the DNS records for each server automatically using CloudFlare.

 It also automatically adds new hosts to your known_hosts to allow for an immediate SSH connection, so you can start working sooner!

-It was created as a devops tool to help speed up testing.
+It was created as a devops tool to help me speed up testing... although it's gradually becoming a more general tool for deploying servers.

 ## Prerequisites